Nirhoshan/AI-for-histopathology/README.md

 ## TSNE Visualizations

-We have provided the visualization tool we used to analyse the trend of the model predictions with uncertainty score for CRC-VAL-HE-7K in the [drive](https://drive.google.com/file/d/1QqGi_ORw7tsbnN9mNQMLBYAdIXn__LGZ/view?usp=share_link) .
-Each cluster represent each class of the dataset.
+We have provided the visualization tool we used to analyse the trend of the model predictions with uncertainty score for CRC-VAL-HE-7K in the [link](https://www.wadduwagelab.com/tsne) .
+Each cluster represents each class of the dataset.
 The colour coding used here is

 * 0 (Green)  - Correct predictions with low uncertainty scores
 * 1 (Red)    - Correct predictions with high uncertainty scores